Prints Reading Room

 The exhaustive specialist library on the history of the art of printing and drawing is freely accessible.

-If you want to consult any of the items that are held in store, please fill in the request form in the Reading Room and hand it in at least 15 minutes in advance.
+If you want to consult any documents that are held in store, please fill in the online request form.

 Requested documents are issued at regular times: